MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/out-of-scope/case-study-scaling-datascape-across-devices-with-different-performance.md

 ## Render offscreen with lower resolution

-To reduce the number of pixels the clouds rendered, we started rendering them in a quarter-resolution buffer, compared to the screen.
+To reduce the number of pixels for rendering the clouds, we rendered them in a buffer that was a quarter of screen resolution.
 We stretched the end result back up onto the screen after drawing all the particles.

 The following code shows the offscreen rendering: